ultimate271/notes/tolkien/akallabeth.md

 Ar-Pharazôn and smoothed his tongue; and men wondered, for all that he said seemed fair and wise.

+### Sauron is brought, chained to Númenór, secretly glad that his plans are set in motion
 But Ar-Pharazôn was not yet deceived, and it came into his mind that, for the better keeping of Sauron and of his oaths of fealty, he should be brought to Númenor, there to dwell as a hostage for himself and all his servants in